mattberkowitz/prosemirror-find-replace/README.md

 ## Demo

-To run a quick demo (based on ProseMirror demo) run the following from the `prosemirrir-find-replcae` directory in command prompt:
+To run a quick demo (based on ProseMirror demo) run the following from the `prosemirror-find-replace` directory in command prompt:

 `npm install`